how to make a calculator 3

 I close

-test_calculator.pyandcalculator.pyin the editorI click in the terminal, then use q on the keyboard to leave the tests.
-The terminal goes back to the command line
+test_calculator.pyandcalculator.pyin the editorI click in the terminal where the tests are running, then use q on the keyboard to leave the tests.
+The terminal goes back to the command line.

 I change directory to the parent of